dbp-osel/wearables-for-gait-synchronized-smartphone-imu-and-walkway-data/README.md

 - SAMPLERAWDATA.zip                  // Zipped folder containing a representative sample (single participant and single orientaton - 0 degrees) of raw data collected.

-- www.physionet.org/XXXXX            // Link to PhysioNet.org repository with all data // **Currently pending review and approval**
+- www.placefuturerepohere/XXXXX            // Link to future repository with all data // **Currently pending review and approval**

 ### Future: